Rebecca M. Shanaman

 Natalie Alexander

-Natalie is a member of the firm’s Business, Real Estate and Trusts & Estate practice groups.
+Natalie is a member of the firm’s Business, Real Estate and Trusts & Estates practice groups.
 She has a passion for helping clients with their real estate and corporate legal needs, as well as guiding them through the estate planning and administration process.
 Her attention to detail allows her to provide thorough and efficient legal services to her clients.

 Natalie provides comprehensive legal services tailored to meet the needs of her real estate clients, primarily handling residential and commercial real estate transactions.
 She also offers guidance pertaining to the various laws surrounding planned communities, condominiums, and homeowners’ associations (HOA) on both the side of the developers and on the side of the elected board.